-If you have certain cashback current accounts such as Santander Edge or Chase Bank you may also be able to benefit from cashback on your phone bill, although this is usually limited to a certain percentage or for a certain amount of time.
+If you have certain cashback current accounts such as Chase Bank* or Santander Edge you may also be able to benefit from cashback on your phone bill, although this is usually limited to a certain percentage or for a certain amount of time.

 Alternatively, another way to get money off your phone bill is via Airtime Rewards which works by generating cashback on your usual spending and paying off some, if not all, of your phone bill.
-How much cashback you may get varies but includes retailers such as Boots, Greggs, Primark and other popular high street shops.
+How much cashback you may get varies but includes retailers such as Boots, Greggs, Argos, Nando's and other popular high street shops and restaurants.
 However, in order to use Airtime Rewards you will need to have a phone bill with a well-known network such as EE, giffgaff, O2, Vodafone or Three.

 Things to consider before getting a new phone contract